 TX 711 Mergers and Acquisitions (3 credits)

-Focuses on the formation, acquisition, merger, reorganization, recapitalization and divestiture transactions of business entities.
-Addresses the topic of planning for transactions with a view toward identifying the approaches that are most efficient and tax free.
-Examines Internal Revenue Code and judicial requirements that must be satisfied for successful execution of these transactions.
-Reviews transaction elements (taxable and non-taxable), acceptable consideration, basis, entity attributes and carryovers.
+This course focuses on the formation, acquisition, merger, reorganization, recapitalization and divestiture transactions of business entities.
+It Addresses the topic of planning for transactions, with a view toward identifying the approaches that are most efficient and tax-free.
+The course examines Internal Revenue Code and judicial requirements that must be satisfied for successful execution of these transactions.
+It also reviews transaction elements (taxable and non-taxable), acceptable consideration, basis, entity attributes and carryovers.

 TX 731 Investment Companies and Other Financial Products (3 credits)

-Explores the tax treatment of investment companies and financial products.
-Introduces the major types of investment and their classification for tax purposes.
-Focuses on mutual funds, exchange-traded funds, unit investment trusts, separately managed accounts, and offshore funds.
-Analyzes the applicable special tax provisions in light of the economic function and operation of these entities.
-Also examines the taxation of financial products such as mutual fund shares.
+This courcse explores the tax treatment of investment companies and financial products.
+It introduces the major types of investment and their classification for tax purposes.
+It focuses on mutual funds, exchange-traded funds, unit investment trusts, separately managed accounts, and offshore funds.
+The course analyzes the applicable special tax provisions in light of the economic function and operation of these entities.
+It also examines the taxation of financial products such as mutual fund shares.